arriqaaq/arriqaaq/README.md

 ### Utility

-- [zizou](https://github.com/arriqaaq/zizou): Embeddable, In memory sharded cache implementation for Go
+- [zizou](https://github.com/arriqaaq/zizou): Embeddable, In memory sharded cache implementation in Go
 - [watcher](https://github.com/arriqaaq/watcher): A blocking watcher implementation to monitor an event until it has changed